Euphoria (American TV series)

-Euphoria is an American teen drama television series created and principally written by Sam Levinson for HBO and based on the Israeli miniseries of the same name created by Ron Leshem and Daphna Levin.
-The series' main character is Rue Bennett (Zendaya), a recovering teenage drug addict who struggles to find her place in the world.
+Euphoria is an American psychological teen drama television series created and principally written by Sam Levinson for HBO.
+It is based on the Israeli miniseries of the same name created by Ron Leshem and Daphna Levin.
+The series stars Zendaya as Rue Bennett, a troubled teenage drug addict who struggles to get sober, find her place in the world, and adjust to her relationships after rehab.
+Though Rue is the central focus of the show, the beginning of most episodes provides backstories for the rest of the main characters.

-Euphoria's executive producers include Levinson, Zendaya, Ron Leshem, and Gary Lennon.
-The series is filmed at Ulysses S. Grant High School in Los Angeles, California, Sony Pictures Studios in Culver City, California, and Warner Bros.
-Studios in Burbank, California.
-Outside California, it is filmed in New York City, Singapore, and Warner Bros.
-Studios in Leavesden, Hertfordshire.
-The series has received generally positive reviews, with praise for its cinematography, score, performances of the cast (particularly Zendaya, Schafer, Sweeney and Domingo), and approach to its mature subject matter.
-It has also been a subject of controversy for its nudity and sexual content, which critics found excessive due to the teenage setting.
-It is the fourth most-watched series in HBO history, behind Game of Thrones, The Last of Us, and House of the Dragon.
+Euphoria's executive producers include Levinson, Canadian rapper and singer Drake, Zendaya, Ron Leshem, and Gary Lennon.
+The series is both set and filmed in California; filming locations include Ulysses S. Grant High School in Los Angeles and Sony Pictures Studios in Culver City.
+The series has received generally positive reviews, with praise for its cinematography, score, performances of the cast, and approach to its mature subject matter.
+Some critics found the nudity and sexual content excessive due to the high school setting and its teenage characters.
+It is the fourth most-watched HBO series since 2004, behind Game of Thrones, The Last of Us, and House of the Dragon.
+The show additionally shares the same universe as Levinson's 2023 television series The Idol.

-Euphoria premiered on June 16, 2019.
-The series was renewed for a second season in July 2019.
+The first season of Euphoria premiered on June 16, 2019, and concluded on August 4, consisting of eight episodes.
 Two one-hour specials were broadcast in December 2020 and January 2021.
-The second season premiered on January 9, 2022, and in February 2022 the series was renewed for a third season.
+The eight-episode second season premiered on January 9, 2022, and concluded on February 27.
+That month, the series was renewed for a third season.
+The third season was initially expected to enter production in December 2023, but was halted due to the 2023 Hollywood labor disputes and the unexpected deaths of Angus Cloud and executive producer Kevin Turen.
+Filming for the third season ultimately began in February 2025 and wrapped later that November.

 The series has received numerous accolades, including a nomination for the Primetime Emmy Award for Outstanding Drama Series.
 For her performance, Zendaya has won two Primetime Emmy Awards, a Critics' Choice Television Award, and a Golden Globe Award for Best Actress.
-Sydney Sweeney, Colman Domingo, and Martha Kelly have also received Emmy nominations for their acting, with Domingo winning Outstanding Guest Actor in a Drama Series.
+Sweeney, Domingo, and Martha Kelly have also received Emmy nominations for their acting, with Domingo winning Outstanding Guest Actor in a Drama Series for his performance as Ali.

 Premise

-Euphoria follows teenagers in the fictional town of East Highland, California, who seek hope while balancing the strains of love, loss, and addiction.
-Topics such as child abuse, drug abuse, toxic relationships, toxic positivity, hookup culture, social media, mental illness, codependency, infidelity, relapsing, repressed homosexuality, sobriety, human trafficking, domestic violence, rape, sexual assault, toxic masculinity, drug dealing, dating violence and grief are explored.
+Euphoria follows high schoolers in the fictional town of East Highland, California, who seek hope while balancing the strains of love, loss, sex, and addiction.